Keypirinha/SDK/README.md

 ## Features

 * Create an add-on skeleton to start developing your plugin
-* Build a redistributable package that is ready-to-use by other Keypirinha users
+* Build a redistributable package that is ready-to-use by Keypirinha users
 * Test some features with its bundled standalone Python3 interpreter that is a replicate of Keypirinha's embedded one